Ryder Cup: Gleneagles 1921

-On 27 September 1920 Golf Illustrated wrote a letter to the Professional Golfers' Association of America with a suggestion that a team of 12 to 20 American professionals be chosen to play in the 1921 British Open, to be financed by popular subscription.
-At that time no American golfer had won the British Open.
+On 27 September 1920, Golf Illustrated wrote a letter to the Professional Golfers' Association (PGA) of America suggesting that a team of 12 to 20 American professionals be chosen to play in the 1921 Open Championship, to be financed by popular subscription.
 The idea was that of James D. Harnett, who worked for the magazine.
-The PGA of America made a positive reply and the idea was announced in the November 1920 issue.
+At that time, no American golfer had won the Open Championship.
+The PGA of America replied positively and announced the idea in the November 1920 issue.
 The fund was called the British Open Championship Fund.
-By the next spring the idea had been firmed-up.
-A team of 12 would be chosen, who would sail in time to play in a warm-up tournament at Gleneagles (the Glasgow Herald 1000 Guinea Tournament) prior to the British Open at St. Andrews, two weeks later.
-The team of 12 was chosen by PGA President George Sargent and PGA Secretary Alec Pirie, with the assistance of USGA Vice-president Robert Gardner.
-A team of 11 sailed from New York on the RMS Aquitania on 24 May 1921 together with James Harnett, Harry Hampton deciding at the last minute that he could not travel.
+By the following spring, the idea had been firmed up.
+A team of 12 would be chosen, who would sail in time to play in a warm-up tournament at Gleneagles, the Glasgow Herald 1000 Guinea Tournament, before the Open at St Andrews two weeks later.
+The team was chosen by the PGA of America's president and secretary, George Sargent and Alec Pirie, with the assistance of United States Golf Association Vice-president Robert Gardner.
+A team of 11 sailed with James Harnett from New York on the RMS Aquitania on 24 May 1921.

-The idea for a 12-a-side International Match between the American and Great Britain professionals was reported in The Times on 17 May, with James Douglas Edgar being reported as the probable 12th player.
-Edgar was already in the United Kingdom.
+The idea for a 12-man international match between the American and Great Britain professionals was reported in The Times on 17 May, with James Douglas Edgar being reported as the probable 12th player.
 The match would be played at Gleneagles on Monday 6 June, the day before the start of the 1000 Guinea Tournament.
-With Jim Barnes indisposed, the match eventually became a 10-a-side contest, Edgar not being required for the American team.
-The match consisted of 5 foursomes in the morning and 10 singles in the afternoon, played on the King's Course.
-The match was won by Great Britain by 9 matches to 3, 3 matches being halved.
+With Great Britain's Jim Barnes indisposed, the match became a 10-man contest.
+The match consisted of five foursomes in the morning and 10 singles in the afternoon, played on the King's Course.
+The match was won by Great Britain by nine matches to three, with three matches halved.